-You will study for a BTEC Level 2 Tech Award in Performing Arts (Musical Theatre), equivalent to GCSE 9-4.
+You will study for a RSL Level 2 Certificate Performing Arts, equivalent to 1 GCSE.
 On the course you will explore a variety of performance styles, with an equal focus on singing, dancing and acting.
 By the end of the course you will have developed practical and theoretical performance skills that will put you in good stead to continue your study of musical theatre at a higher level.

 How Do I Apply

 Please answer these questions online:

 Why do you feel you are suited to studying Musical Theatre?

 What do you think you will learn about yourself by studying Musical Theatre?

 Which musical would you most like to be in?
 Which one would you least like to be in?
 Explain the reasons for your choices.

 What performance have you been involved in that has influenced your decision to study Musical Theatre?

 Please click below to view the sheet music song choices for Key Stage 4 Workshops 2023